Fort Selden: Paraje de Robledo

 Paraje Robledo was the last stop along the Rio Grande before the route of the Camino Real left the river to enter the Jornada del Muerto on the way north toward Santa Fe.
-By the time of the American Civil War the Mesilla Valley, around Las Cruces had developed a population base who valued the fertile land along the Rio Grande and were suffering from attacks by the Apache.
-Also travelers along Camino Real, that passed through the area, were uneasy about moving further north on the Jornada del Muerto for the same reason.
+By the time of the American Civil War, the Mesilla Valley around Las Cruces had developed a population base who valued the fertile land along the Rio Grande and were suffering from attacks by the Apache.
+Also, travelers along Camino Real that passed through the area were uneasy about moving further north on the Jornada del Muerto.

 Camp Robledo

 In 1861, the Confederate Army established a post, Camp Robledo, at the Paraje de Robledo to guard the approaches from the north to the Mesilla Valley of Confederate Arizona along the Rio Grande and across the Jornada del Muerto on the El Camino Real de Tierra Adentro.
 It was used as a base for cavalry patrols and operations against Fort Craig and other places in Union held New Mexico Territory.